ibm-cloud-architecture/refarch-cloud-data-analytics/cognos.md

 ![](/media/CA/ca3.png)
 1. Rename the connection name from ‘New data server connection’ to ‘IA_Bank Customers’
-2. Add your dashDB service credentials server name, port and database to the default jdbc string
+1. Enter the your dashDB JDBC URL service credentials you obtained in the [prework exercise](https://github.com/ibm-cloud-architecture/refarch-cloud-data-analytics/blob/master/PreWork.md#step-d-create-the-dashdb-credentials).
+Copy the "jdbcurl" (NOT the "ssljdbcurl") and paste into Cognos Analytics.
+Your JDBC URL might look something like this (do not paste the quotes):  "jdbc:db2://dashdb-entry-yp-dal09-08.services.dal.bluemix.net:50000/BLUDB"
+1. Create a signon associated to the new data connection.
+Select the ‘Use the following signon’ check box
+1. Select the  ‘+’ icon.